 Blue Ridge Christian School holds that while all true believers have been provided with one or more spiritual gifts through the Holy Spirit (I Corinthians 12:11).
 Certain gifts enumerated in the New Testament were pertinent only to the day when there was not yet a completed revelation.
 Among the gifts no longer pertinent are tongues and their interpretation, miracles, and healing through specially endowed individuals.

 Students who believe differently are expected to refrain from promoting their beliefs and potentially causing strife among the students.
 Any differences in this doctrine or belief should be discussed and settled at home.
-Our teachers will handle differences with discretion and would contact you in the event that your child asks specific questions about it.
+Our teachers will handle differences with discretion and will contact you in the event that your child asks specific questions about it.

 Since the doctrine of eternal security is part of the school’s doctrinal statement (John 1:12, 3:16, 5:24, 10:27-30; Hebrews 13:5; I John 5:11-13), it will be taught in the classroom.
 Students who believe differently are expected to refrain from promoting their beliefs or potentially causing strife among students.
 Any differences in this doctrine or belief should be discussed and settled at home.
-Our teachers will handle differences with discretion and would contact you in the event that your child asks specific questions about it.
+Our teachers will handle differences with discretion and will contact you in the event that your child asks specific questions about it.